CA-Meme-Forum/docs/docs/aoa.md

 ## §11 - Signing Authority
 The Chair of the Executive Board is an authorized signatory.
-If there are special reasons, additional persons may be appointed as authorized signatories.
+Additional persons may be appointed as authorized signatories, should the board decide so.

 ## §12 - Right to vote
 Only members who have fully paid their membership fees shall have voting rights at the Annual General Meeting.